Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/tag_tutorial.md

 There are two ways to model text as a graph: use a markup language that allows overlap or modelling the layers in separate files (thus duplicating the textual content)

+H2.
+Introduction

+TAG is multiple things.
+It is a data model for text and an accompanining markup language.
+It allows for overlap to be modelled natively.

+the Markup fgile and the underlying graph are related.

+Very basic exmaple.

+H1.
+EXample

 Example we first start without markup: